nlewis84/advent-of-code-2023/README.md

 # Advent of Code 2023 - TDD Javascript

 Advent of Code 2023 is a yearly event where you solve a series of programming puzzles.
 This is the repo where I will be storing my solutions.

-The template this repo is based on is [here]().
+The magic template this repo is based on can be found [here](https://github.com/nlewis84/AdventOfTDD_JS).

 ### Prerequisites